cxlvinchau/hips/_sources/heur/2stage_fp.rst.txt

 has been reached.
 Afterwards, in the second stage, the integer variables are considered.
 Note that the original feasibility pump can also handle integer variables, but might be less suited for this purpose.

-In HIPS, the :class:`hips.heuristics.TwoStageFeasibilityPump` implements the described heuristic.
+In HIPS, the :class:`TwoStageFeasibilityPump <hips.heuristics.TwoStageFeasibilityPump>` implements the described heuristic.

 .. code-block:: python